zabereznikova/docs.de-de/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-definefield-method.md

 ## <a name="parameters"></a>Parameter
  `parent`
- [in] Der Metadatentyp oder die Methode token.
+ [in] The metadata type or method token.

  `name`
- [in] Der Name des Felds.
+ [in] The field name.

  `attributes`
- [in] Die Attribute des Felds.
+ [in] The field attributes.

  `cSig`
- [in] Ein `ULONG32` d. h. die Größe in Zeichen des Puffers erforderlich, um die Feldsignatur.
+ [in] A `ULONG32` that is the size, in characters, of the buffer required to contain the field signature.

  `signature`
- [in] Das Array von Feldsignaturen.
+ [in] The array of field signatures.

  `addrKind`
- [in] Der Adresstyp.
+ [in] The address type.

  `addr1`
- [in] Die erste Adresse für die Feldangabe.
+ [in] The first address for the field specification.

  `addr2`
- [in] Die zweite Adresse für die Feldangabe.
+ [in] The second address for the field specification.

  `addr3`
- [in] Die dritte Adresse für die Feldangabe.
+ [in] The third address for the field specification.

 ## <a name="return-value"></a>Rückgabewert
- S_OK, wenn die Methode erfolgreich ist; andernfalls E_FAIL oder einen anderen Fehlercode.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Anforderungen
  **Header:** CorSym.idl, CorSym.h